prisma/prisma1/content/04-Reference/02-Database/03-Migrations/01-Overview.md

 # Migrations

-_Schema migrations_ need to be performed when you're updating your model schema:
+_Schema migrations_ need to be performed when you're updating your model schema with any of the following actions:

-- Adding, modifying or deleting a type in the model schema
+- Adding, modifying or deleting a _type_ in the model schema
-- Adding, modifying or deleting a field of a concrete type in the model schema
+- Adding, modifying or deleting a _field_ of a concrete type in the model schema
-- Adding, modifying or deleting a relation between two concrete types in the model schema
+- Adding, modifying or deleting a _relation_ between two concrete types in the model schema

 A schema migration includes two steps: